-On this day in 1979, Led Zeppelin performed its final U.K. concert at the 1979 Knebworth Festival on August 11.
+Back on August 11, 1979, Led Zeppelin performed their final U.K. concert at the 1979 Knebworth Festival.

 It wasn't a triumph.

 This was Zeppelin's first concert since the death of Robert Plant's son during the 1977 North American tour, and they hadn't performed in England for four years.
 The musical culture shift brought on by punk rock since their last British shows also gave the band the mantle of "dinosaur act" with some younger fans.
 All of this likely caused a bit of angst in the Zeppelin camp — especially with manager Peter Grant wanting the band's return to the stage to be as epic as possible.
 Preparations for the Knebworth shows on August 4 and August 11 included rehearsals at a London film studio, two warm-up gigs in Copenhagen, a "walk-through" of the festival site, and a soundcheck on the Knebworth stage.

 While Zeppelin reportedly received the largest fee ever for their performance at the time, and the crowds at the festival were among the largest they had ever played to, the somewhat muted reaction of the audiences was not the response of rock fans experiencing an epic comeback.